openframe-org/criteria-set-protocol/README.md

 <img alt="Frame ApS" src="https://openframe-public.s3.eu-west-1.amazonaws.com/assets/logo-text-google-admin.png" width="200" />

 # Frame Protocol
-The Frame Protocol specifies the Criteria Template Format and the Criteria Template API for retrieving, formatting and working with Criteria Templates.
+The Frame Protocol specifies the [Criteria Template Format](#criteria-template-format) and the [Criteria Template API](#criteria-template-api) for retrieving, formatting and working with Criteria Templates.

-## Definitions
-### Criteria Template Format
+## Criteria Template Format
 The Criteria Template Format has been designed to extensively use the latest draft of the [JSON Schema](https://json-schema.org/) specification wherever possible (draft 2020-12 by the time of this writing).
 This allows for a very flexible and powerful way of defining Criteria Templates which includes: